 Adding another layer of complexity for medical device manufacturers competing in the global marketplace are demanding-and changing medical device regulations.
-Relatively unchanged since the 1990s, Europe's medical device regulations have undergone sweeping change in order to harmonize and simplify them and improve transparency and product traceability.18 The New European Union Medical Device Regulations (EU MDR) announced in mid-2017 are significantly transforming how medtech companies develop and market their products in Europe.
-The EU MDR sets new standards for product safety and function: Medical device companies registering devices in Europe must measure clinical performance and continue to collect clinical data after market launch.19 Cost of compliance is a concern: Europe is the world's second-largest medtech market, valued €160 billion and encompassing 34,000 medtech companies, 95 percent of which are small and medium-sized companies.
-Moreover, industry sources say it accounts for more than 800,000 jobs in Europe and registers more patents than any other sector.20 diffusion is making consumers more active participants in their own health care.
-That innovation drives wealth is no secret, as indicated by patent applications per capita and prosperity, indicating that innovation a more sustainable path to wealth than exploitation of natural resources.21 At the same time, technology is being diffused globally at a faster pace than ever before and it isn't confined to developed economies.
-Forecasters expected 43 billion connected "things" to be in use worldwide in 2023,22 with the global Internet of Things (IoT) market expected to grow from US \$662.21 billion in 2023 to \$3,352.97 billion by 2030, at a compound annual growth rate of 26.1percent.23 Technology also plays a role in disrupting the traditional model of medicine in favor of patient consumerism, with patients taking increasing ownership in their health care by "shopping by phone" or online for health care services or perusing online resources prior to visiting a doctor.24 This can put health care organizations under greater pressure to increase access to consumer-friendly services while decreasing costs.25 The convergence of technology, innovation and health care consumerism sets the stage for precision medicine-also known as personalized medicine-in which relevant data is used to define individual patterns of disease, potentially leading to better individual treatment.26
+Relatively unchanged since the 1990s, Europe's medical device regulations are undergoing sweeping change in order to harmonize and simplify them and improve transparency and product traceability.19 New European Union Medical Device Regulations (EU MDR) announced in mid-2017 and due to go into effect in 2020 and 2022 are expected to significantly transform how medtech companies develop and market their products in Europe.
+The EU MDR sets new standards for product safety and function: Medical device companies registering devices in Europe must measure clinical performance and continue to collect clinical data after market launch.20 Cost of compliance is a concern: Europe is the world's second-largest medtech market, valued €100 billion and encompassing 25,000 medtech companies, 95 percent of which are small and medium-sized companies.
+Moreover, industry sources say it accounts for more than 575,000 jobs in Europe and registers more patents than any other sector.21